DuskyHajek/TILTOFF/README.md

 A web-based application designed to help poker players manage their emotions, particularly tilt, during poker sessions.
 Tilt is a state of emotional frustration or anger that can impair decision-making and lead to further losses.

-## Recent Updates
-- Redesigned logo placement in header
-- Improved visual design with vector logo
-- Enhanced dark theme compatibility
-- Optimized UI for better user experience

 ## Features

 ### 1. Break Timer
 - Set scheduled breaks to step away from the game
 - Choose from predefined durations (5, 10, 15 minutes) or set a custom time
 - Timer persists even if you close the browser or switch tabs
+- Visual progress ring shows remaining time
+- Color-coded progress indicator (green to red) as time progresses
-- Visual and audio notifications when the break is over
+- Audio and visual notifications when the break is over

 ### 2. Emotional Logging
 - Record your emotional state during poker sessions
-- Choose from a variety of emotions (Calm, Frustrated, Angry, etc.)
+- Choose from a variety of emotions:
+  - Calm
+  - Focused
+  - Frustrated
+  - Angry
+  - Anxious
+  - Tilted
+  - Excited
-- Add notes to provide context
+- Add optional notes to provide context
-- Review your emotional history to identify patterns
+- Review your emotional history
+- Clear log functionality to reset emotional tracking

 ### 3. TiltOff Management Tips
-- Access a collection of tips and strategies categorized as:
+- Comprehensive collection of tips categorized as:
-  - Quick Tips: For immediate tilt management
+  - Quick Tips: Immediate strategies to manage tilt
-  - Prevention: Strategies to avoid tilt
+  - Prevention: Techniques to avoid tilting
-  - Recovery: How to recover after a tilting session
+  - Recovery: How to bounce back after a tilting session

-### 4. Social Sharing
-- Share the app with friends and fellow poker players
-- Integration with Twitter and Facebook
+- Dynamic tip display with emojis and actionable advice
-- Copy link to clipboard functionality

 ## Technical Details

-- **Frontend Only**: Runs entirely in the browser with no backend dependency
+- **Frontend Only**: Runs entirely in the browser
 - **Local Storage**: All data is stored locally on your device
-- **Mobile Optimized**: Designed for both mobile and desktop use
+- **Mobile Optimized**: Responsive design for mobile and desktop
 - **Dark Theme**: Easy on the eyes during long poker sessions
-- **Vector Logo**: Crisp, scalable logo design
+- **Persistent State**: Timer and logs maintain state across browser sessions

 ## Getting Started

-1. Open `index.html` in a modern web browser (Chrome, Firefox, Safari, Edge)
+1. Open `index.html` in a modern web browser
 2. No installation or account required
 3. Your data is stored only on your device